AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Discussion

 \section{Discussion}

 In this work, we presented AnySleep, a deep neural network that accepts any combination of EEG and EOG channels and produces sleep stage predictions at adjustable temporal resolution.
 AnySleep was trained on a heterogeneous collection of 13 datasets covering diverse subject populations, clinical centers, and recording setups.
-On held-out test data from studies not used in training, AnySleep matched or exceeded the state-of-the-art performance of \USleep{}~\cite{Perslev2021} (see Table~\ref{tab:architectures}) and achieved scores comparable to other recent models validated on independent cohorts~\cite{Guillot2021,Olesen2020,Vallat2021,Hanna2023}.
-Its reliable performance across heterogeneous cohorts and montages, flexible input format, and high-frequency predictions make AnySleep a flexible foundation for large-scale, multi-center sleep studies.
+On held-out test data from studies not used in training, AnySleep matched or slightly exceeded the state-of-the-art performance of \USleep{}~\cite{Perslev2021} (see Table~\ref{tab:architectures}) and achieved scores comparable to other recent models validated on independent cohorts~\cite{Guillot2021,Olesen2020,Vallat2021,Hanna2023}; per-dataset and per-stage results as well as confusion matrices are reported in Supplementary Tables~\ref{sup-tab:micros-anysleep}--\ref{sup-tab:micros-usleep} and Supplementary Figure~\ref{sup-fig:confusion-matrices}.
+Moreover, sleep metrics derived from AnySleep's predicted hypnograms were comparable to those derived from \USleep{}'s predictions, with modest mean deviations to expert-derived values for most metrics (see Supplementary Table~\ref{sup-tab:hyp-derived-metrics}).
+The performance of AnySleep was further validated by its ability to match or exceed typical expert--expert agreement (see Supplementary Figure~\ref{sup-fig:inter-rater}).